 The Richmond Secondary Technology Education courses fit under the Applied Design, Skills and Technologies curriculum.

 Exposure to Technical Education courses is a tremendous advantage for all students.
 In our increasingly technical world, enrolling in these courses helps develop young people who are skilled, capable and tech savvy problem-solvers who are able to bring new solutions to problems and challenges.
-Technical Education classes at Richmond Secondary School include courses in Automotives, CAD (Computer Assisted Drafting and Design), Carpentry, Graphics and Yearbook, Industrial Design and Metal Work.
+Technical Education classes at Richmond Secondary School include courses in Automotives, Metal Work and Woodwork as well as CAD (Computer Assisted Drafting and Design), Engineering with Robotics and Design and cross-disciplinary courses in Graphics (Media Arts) and Yearbook.
 Safe shop practices are taught and will be expected of every student in every class in in all Technology Education courses and students must be willing to work safely in the shop classes at all times.
 Using all tools and equipment apppropriately and the wearing of safety gear is essential e.g. eye protection, ear protection and hard hats in construction areas.
 There may be minimum charges for optional materials used in making student projects in all Technology Education courses.
 However, no student wil be denied the opportunity to take technology Eduational courses if they cannot afford to pay for materials.
 All projects are taken home when completed.

 INTRODUCTORY AUTOMOTIVE TECHNOLOGY 9-12